Columbia, South Carolina: Intercity rail

 The city is served daily by Amtrak station, with the Silver Star trains connecting Columbia with New York City, Washington, DC, Savannah, Jacksonville, Orlando, Tampa, and Miami.
 The station is located at 850 Pulaski St.

 Until 1959 the Southern Railway's Skyland Special (Asheville, North Carolina - Jacksonville, Florida) made a stop in Columbia's Union Station.
 Until 1966 the Southern Railway's Augusta Special went north from Columbia Union Station to New York City via Charlotte, North Carolina and went west to Augusta, Georgia's Union Station, where passengers could make connections to Georgia Railroad trains to Atlanta, Georgia.
 The Charleston branch of the Southern's Carolina Special made a stop in Columbia.
 Until 1954 a regional Atlantic Coast Line Railroad train went to Florence and Wilmington.

 Intercity bus

 Greyhound Lines formerly operated a station on Gervais Street, in the eastern part of downtown, providing Columbia with intercity bus transportation.
 The station relocated to 710 Buckner Road in February 2015.

 MegaBus began operations in Columbia in 2015.
-There routes include stops in Atlanta, Fayetteville, North Carolina, Richmond, Virginia, Washington, DC, and New York City, New York.
+Their routes include stops in Atlanta, Fayetteville, North Carolina, Richmond, Virginia, Washington, DC, and New York City, New York.
 The station is located on Sumter Street.